-June 30, 2020 Actuarial valuation date Actuarial roll forward date June 30, 2021 Actuarial cost method Entry age normal Investment rate of return 2.9-8.4% for pensions/not applicable for OPEB Projected salary increases Inflation Permanent benefit increase Included for pensions/not applicable for OPEB 2017 SRA Scale U-MP for pensions and health insurance premium Mortality rates 2012 GLDT for long-term disability Recovery rates Healthcare cost trend rate Not applicable
+Actuarial valuation date June 30, 2022

+Actuarial roll forward date June 30, 2023

+Actuarial cost method Entry age normal

+Investment rate of return 7.0%

+Projected salary increases 2.9-8.4% for pensions/not applicable for OPEB

+Inflation 2.3

+Permanent benefit increase Included for pensions/not applicable for OPEB

+Martality rates 2017 SRA Scale U-MP for pensions and health insurance premium

+Mortality rates ben

+Recovery rates 2012 GLDT for long-term disability

+Healthcare cost trend rate Not applicable

-Actuarial assumptions used in the June 30, 2020, valuation were based on the results of an actuarial experience study for the 5-year period ended June 30, 2020.
+Actuarial assumptions used in the June 30, 2022, valuation were based on the results of an actuarial experience study for the 5-year period ended June 30, 2020.

 The long-term expected rate of return on ASRS plan investments was determined to be 7.0 percent using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of plan investment expense and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
+These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage.
 The target allocation and best estimates of geometric real rates of return for each major asset class are summarized in the following table: